 1.2.2.1 Develop consistent university guidelines for advisement across academic departments to achieve more timely graduation.

 The Office of the Provost is leading this initiative.
 The committee is working on a draft report for the Provost’s Office and the academic deans.
-The goal is to improve accountability on advisement standards through the use of the SSC.
+The goal is to improve accountability on advisement standards through the use of the Student Success Collaborative (SSC).
 This tactic will be assessed through the advisor usage of SSC and designated reports to be run by each undergraduate advisor through the SSC in spring 2017 and on-going.
 (100% Complete)

 Academic advisors will meet monthly with constituents in the Office of the Provost to review policies and procedures to ensure that they are consistent across departments, discuss activities for professional development, and focus on practices in advisement for the student population as set forth by the National Academic Advising Association.
 This tactic will be assessed through the advisor usage of the calendar/appointment system and designated reports to be run by each undergraduate advisor through the SSC in spring 2017 and ongoing.
 (100% complete)